CraryPrimitiveMan/awesome-with-star/awesome/felipebueno_awesome-PICO-8.md

 - [pico8Grunt](https://github.com/TeamNoComplyGames/pico8Grunt) - A build system for pico8 games, using gruntjs. :star:7
 - [PICO-EC](https://github.com/JoebRogers/PICO-EC) - A tiny scene-entity-component library created for the PICO-8 fantasty console. :star:8
 - [PICO-Tween](https://github.com/JoebRogers/PICO-Tween) - A small library of tweening/easing functions for use in the PICO-8 fantasy console, inspired by Robert Penner's easing functions. :star:15
-- [PICO-TweenMachine](https://github.com/JoebRogers/PICO-Tween) - A small wrapper library for the PICO-8 fantasy console, meant as an extension to the PICO-Tween easing library. :star:15
 - [p8](https://github.com/jozanza/p8) - A dependency manager and build tool.
 Lets you share code/sprites, `require()` dependencies, and auto-reload carts on save.
 Works with any external code editor and supports [MoonScript](https://moonscript.org/). :star:15
+- [MIDI to PICO-8](https://github.com/andmatand/midi-to-pico8) - A tool to convert MIDI files to PICO-8 music. :star:23

 ## Text Editors Language Support